mattmarcussmith/mattmarcussmith/README.md

 <section>
 <Details>
-  I started my academic journey as a general studies major, feeling a bit lost and uncertain about my future.
-Then, I stumbled upon an introductory Python p
+  I started my academic journey as a general studies major, feeling a bit lost and uncertain where it would lead.
-Starting my academic journey as a general studies major, I was unsure of where it would lead.
 Then, I stumbled upon an introductory Python programming course, which piqued my interest, though not immediately.

 Despite graduating with honors and completing my Associate of Arts in General Studies, I still felt a bit lost.
 Seeking clarity, I decided to explore further and enrolled in a Treehouse frontend development course.
 While it was enjoyable, I found myself searching for something more.